vmware-tanzu/tanzu-cli/CONTRIBUTING_CLA.md

 _TO BE EDITED: Add additional information if needed._

 ## Ask for Help

-_TO BE EDITED: Provide information about the channels you use to communicate (i.e. Slack, IRC, Discord, etc)_

 The best way to reach us with a question when contributing is to ask on: